Recent events have changed the interior design marketing landscape for good.

 On a basic level, having a few forms on your website will drive some people to sign up to your newsletter.
 This is absolutely fine if you are very strapped for time, but to really jump up those numbers you need to incentivise them to part with their email address.

-The faster you grow your email list, the faster you will get more traffic, and get more clients from your email list.
+The faster you grow your email list, the faster you will get more traffic, and get more interior design clients from your email list.

 The Content Upgrade, a term coined by Brian Dean of Backlinko, essentially puts your lightbox pop-ups on supercharge and can increase the number of people who sign up by up to 5 times.
 So rather than getting 5 subscribers from every 100 visitors.
 You could get up to 25 additional subscribers from the same traffic!